PrashamTrivedi/AWS_C002_Notes/loadBalancing.md

     - Good:
         - All the positives of ALB added with https.
     - Bad:
-        - ALB and all EC2 instances the copy of SSL Certificate, which may not satisfy some requirements.
+        - ALB and all EC2 instances have the copy of SSL Certificate, which may not satisfy some requirements.
         - Compute is needed to encryption/decryption.
 - Passthrough
     - Client connects and NLB passes this secure connection to an instance.